jacobhood/Challonge-DotNet/README.md

 for navigating and running the tests.

 First, create CHALLONGE_USERNAME and CHALLONGE_API_KEY environment variables and set them to the appropriate values.
 Then, run the tests using your preferred method.
-The tests create, update, and delete several tournaments, but none should linger if all tests pass.
-In the event of test failure, use this program to handle any cleanup:
+If you find that the built-in cleanup doesn't execute properly, use this program to remove any residual test tournaments:

 ```C#
 using System;